Slyde/meta-am335xsk-bsp/README.md

 ## License

-All this development is licenced under GPLv2
+All this development is licenced under MIT